v2sCollections/Constellation/README.md

 ## [Updating Collection](https://)[   ](https://)

+- Updating the collection is as easy as clicking the **"Update"** button.&#x20;
+- Make sure to update the current profile you are using inside of Vortex.
+Using one Profile ensures stability for Vortex.&#x20;
-- Updating the collection is as easy as clicking the "Update" button.
-When prompted to "**Remove mods from old revision**" make sure to click the"**Remove All**" button.
+- When prompted to "**Remove mods from old revision**" make sure to click the "**Remove All**" button.
 - ⛔**DO NOT update** any of the mods in this collection individually in Vortex when a mod gets updated we will update the collection.
 - Notes will be in the changelog.